zekaouinoureddine/MedQSum/README.md

 ``` -->

 ### Contact Us
 For help or issues using the paper's code, please submit a GitHub **[issue](https://github.com/zekaouinoureddine/MedQSum/issues)**.
-For personal communication related to the paper, please contact: `{nour-eddine.zekaoui}@esi.ac.ma`.
+For personal communication related to the paper, please contact: `{nour-eddine.zekaoui, syousfi, mmikram, mrhanoui}@esi.ac.ma`.

 > If you like it, give it a ⭐, then follow me on:
 > - LinkedIn: [Nour Eddine ZEKAOUI](https://www.linkedin.com/in/nour-eddine-zekaoui-ba43b1177/)